SianJade/PlantPal/README.md

 ## User stories

 ### User story 1:
-As a newcomer to the keeping houseplants, I would like to be able to search houseplants by their name so that I can find out what the most appropriate care for each of my plants would be.
+As a newcomer to the keeping houseplants, I would like to be able to search houseplants by their common names so that I can find out what the most appropriate care for each of my plants would be.

 ### User story 2:
-As a plant enthusiast, I would like to be able to browse plants by genus so that I can discover more species of plants that belong to a particular family/genus that I am fond of.
+As a plant enthusiast, I would like to be able to browse plants by genus so that I can discover more species of plants that belong to a particular genus that I am fond of.

 ### User story 3:
-As a Biology student, I would like to be able to find out information about different orders and genus of plants for my school project on plant types.
+As a Biology student, I would like to be able to find out information about different orders and families of plants for my school project on plant types.

 ### User story 4:
-As a house plant enthusiast, I would like to be able to browse various plants by their preferred lighting conditions so that I can ascertain which plants will thrive in different areas of my home that have different lighting availabilty.
+As a house plant enthusiast, I would like to be able to search for various plants by their preferred lighting conditions so that I can ascertain which plants will thrive in different areas of my home that have different lighting availabilty.

 ## Features